How is Zeffy free?

 • Professional Football Leagues

-Attach Form 8718 to Form 1024 with the application to receive their Letter of Determination, which is the proof of your tax-exempt status.
+Attach Form 8718 to Form 1024 with the application to receive their Letter of Determination, proof of your tax-exempt status.

 5. 501(c)(7)

 All social or recreational clubs fall under the 501(c)(7) category for the tax-exempt status.
-By the IRS definition, these social clubs focus on activities organized for pleasure, recreation, and other nonprofitable purposes.
+By the Internal Revenue Service definition, these social clubs focus on activities organized for pleasure, recreation, and other nonprofitable purposes.

 Here are some examples of 501(c)(7) nonprofits: